Safety-Care® Trainer Training Infection Precautions

-- Trainees are expected to bring and wear a face mask to the training.
-If you don’t bring one and we are not able to provide one, we will have to ask you to leave.
+- Trainees are expected to bring and wear a face mask to in person training.
+If you don’t bring one and we are not able to provide one, we will have to ask you to leave

-- In almost all training circumstances, the mask is to be worn the entire time (the only exceptions being when the training is outdoors or in an extremely large and well ventilated room when more than 6 feet from all other trainees).
-The mask is to be worn over the nose and mouth when in the training location, except briefly when drinking or eating.
+- In almost all training circumstances, the mask is to be worn the entire time (the only exceptions being when the training is outdoors or in an extremely large and well ventilated room where all participants can be more than 6 feet from each other).
+The mask is to be worn over the nose and mouth when in the training location, except briefly when drinking or eating

 We will conduct training in a manner that is intended to minimize the likelihood of infection.
 However, it is important to understand a couple of things: